- The experiment

 The "attraction experiment" I did is described by Glynis McCants in her 2005 book Glynis Has Your Number.
 It wants you to focus on the number 2 while strongly expressing a desire to meet the perfect love.
 I modified the experiment a little to give it maximum intensity, but essentially this is what the whole experiment came down to.
 It's very simple.

-Fact is, 10 days later a tear in the matrix occurred and the afore-mentioned person, Tegan, came stepping through: a porn-pink thong-wearing teenage biker girl.
+Fact is, 10 days later a tear in the matrix occurred and the afore-mentioned person, Cathy, came stepping through: a porn-pink thong-wearing teenage biker girl.